-This is truly the most addictive roasted artichoke recipe.
+These Roasted Artichoke Recipe is just as addictive as it’s easy to make.
 They only take five minutes to prep and are full of tangy and bright flavors.
+They’re bound to become a family favorite.

 My Healthy Twist on the Classic Italian Stuffed Artichoke